We love trees, but not near our lines.

 - Taranaki, Whanganui and Manawatu – 4-yearly cycle

 - Wairarapa – 5-yearly cycle

-The end result – fewer tree-related power outages.
+The end result is reduced risk of tree-related power outages.

-While removing trees is necessary for keeping our network safe and reliable, we support planting native trees in areas away from our powerlines.
-That’s why we’ve partnered with Asplundh (one of our contractors) and Wild for Taranaki to match tree-for-tree the ones we remove from the Taranaki network as part of our vegetation management (see below).
+While removing trees is necessary for keeping our network safe and reliable for our customers, we support planting native trees in areas away from our powerlines.
+That’s why we’ve partnered with Asplundh (one of our contractors) and Wild for Taranaki for Replant for Tomorrow.

 To keep the power safe and reliable, we need to keep the trees at bay.
 Trees growing over lines or being blown onto lines during storms cause power outages.